Bob Turner (Canadian politician): Medical career

-Turner is a hematologist/oncologist at the University of Alberta Hospital and Cross Cancer Institute and is Professor of Medicine and Oncology at the University of Alberta in Edmonton, Alberta, Canada.
-He also serves Stanton Medical Clinic in Yellowknife, Northwest Territories.
+Turner is a retired hematologist/oncologist at the University of Alberta Hospital and Cross Cancer Institute and is Professor Emeritus of Medicine and Oncology at the University of Alberta in Edmonton, Alberta, Canada.
+He also served Stanton Medical Clinic in Yellowknife, Northwest Territories.
 He is a graduate of McGill University medical school and has training in Internal Medicine from Royal Victoria Hospital in Montreal, Quebec and Hematology and Medical Oncology from the University of Pittsburgh.
-He continues to practice medicine, with a special interest in blood disorders such as acute and chronic leukemias, lymphomas, myelodysplastic syndromes, myeloproliferative neoplasms, mast cell diseases and stem cell transplantation.
+He practiced hematology and oncology medicine, with a special interest in blood disorders such as acute and chronic leukemias, lymphomas, myelodysplastic syndromes, myeloproliferative neoplasms, mast cell diseases and stem cell transplantation.
 In the past, Turner was the medical director of the Canadian Red Cross Blood Transfusion Service Center in Edmonton and director of the Division of Clinical Hematology of the University of Alberta.
 In 2007 he was selected as the Physician of the Year by the Edmonton Zone Medical Staff Association.